 Prior to 2014, the SNAPshot Dx was our primary in-clinic solution which screened for thyroid disease.
-With the recent launch of the total thyroxine ("T4") slide for use with the Catalyst One analyzer, we anticipate a decline in placements of the SNAPshot Dx, although we will continue to service the existing install base.
+Upon the launch of the total thyroxine ("T4") slide for use with our Catalyst analyzers during 2015, we experienced a decline in SNAPshot Dx placements.
+We reported revenues of \$1.5 million from SNAPshot Dx during the year ended December 31, 2015, which reflects approximately a \$1 million decrease in revenue relative to prior year.
+We will continue to service the existing SNAPshot Dx install base.

-Our long-term success in this area of our business is dependent upon new customer acquisition, customer loyalty and retention and customer utilization of existing and new assays introduced for use on our analyzers.
+Our long-term success in this area of our business is dependent upon new customer acquisition, customer loyalty and retention of their recurring revenues, and customer utilization of existing and new assays introduced for use on our analyzers.
 We continuously seek opportunities to enhance the care that veterinary professionals give to their patients and clients through supporting the implementation of real-time care testing work flows, which is performing tests and sharing test results with the client at the time of the patient visit.
 Our latest generation of chemistry and hematology instruments demonstrates this commitment by offering enhanced ease of use, faster time to results, greater sample throughput, broader test menu and connectivity to various information technology platforms that enhance the value of the diagnostic information generated by the instruments.
-In addition, we provide marketing tools and consultative services that help drive efficiencies in veterinary practice processes and allow practices to increase the number of clients they see on a daily basis.
+In addition, we provide marketing tools and customer support that help drive efficiencies in veterinary practice processes and allow practices to increase the number of clients they see on a daily basis.